Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Evocation/Word of Radiance.md

     - A holy symbol

 ## Description:
 You utter a divine word, and burning radiance erupts from you.
-Each creature of your choice that you can see within range must succeed on a Constitution saving throw or take 1d6 radiant damage.\nThe spell's damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).
+Each creature of your choice that you can see within range must succeed on a Constitution saving throw or take 1d6 radiant damage.

+The spell's damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).